monadicus/snarkops/snops_book/user_guide/envs/TIMELINES.md

 - the `count` of tx's
 - `query` to overwrite the query's source node
 - `sink` to overwrite the cannon sink target

-Though they are required if a `cannon` document is not provided.

 ## Examples